gaetanserre/LiSA/README.md

 ## Scene file
 You need to provide all the necessary information here such as:
-- The materials
+- materials
-- The meshes
+- meshes
-- The camera
+- camera
-- Parameters of the rendering: the number of samples, the maximum number of times a ray can bounce, the size of the image, and the path of the image (in [ppm](https://fr.wikipedia.org/wiki/Portable_pixmap) format)
+- parameters of the rendering: the number of samples, the maximum number of times a ray can bounce, the size of the image, and the path of the image (in [ppm](https://fr.wikipedia.org/wiki/Portable_pixmap) format)